 Avoid Taking These Shortcuts

 - Don't wrap packages in brown paper.
 This is an old-school way of sending packages.
 Not a good idea in today's world with the machines and automation involved in processing mail.
 The paper can get ripped off and mangled in machines, and ruin the shipping and return address.
 Always affix the shipping label directly to the package so it cannot come loose during the shipping process.

 - Don't use alcohol or beer boxes.
 This is a big no-no. According to the USPS, "Packages containing alcoholic beverages or with alcoholic beverage markings are prohibited in the mail."

 Try These Clever Hacks

 Shipping supplies are expensive.
 Bubble wrap, boxes, and packing peanuts all cost money.
 And a lot of this stuff is bad for the environment.
 Here are a few inexpensive and clever ways you can ship your items securely and avoid the high cost of shipping supplies.

 - Pool noodles.
 Yes, those long styrofoam things your kids play with in the pool.
 They are lightweight and cushion well.
 These are great for putting around the edges of frames or round items like pizza stones.
 Just slice them longwise and slip them over the outer edges of framed artwork, needlework, or other framed items.
 You can even chop them up into slices and use like packing peanuts as filler.

 - Black trash bags.
 Who says poly mailers have to be white?
 If you have ever ordered a larger item online, such as a rug or wall hanging, they often come wrapped in black plastic.
 Use thick black leaf bags to wrap larger items like rugs, bedding, or non-breakable home decor.
 This works best for soft goods.
 Make sure to tape securely so that all edges are smooth and won't get caught in processing machines.

-Make sure to use eBay's shipping workflow to ship your items.
-Tracking is automatically uploaded so the customer always knows the progress of his package in transit.
-Sellers also receive a shipping discount so that definitely helps our bottom line.
+- Make sure to use eBay's shipping workflow to ship your items.
+Tracking is automatically uploaded, so the customer always knows the progress of his package in transit.
+Sellers also receive a shipping discount, which definitely helps your bottom line.